The advantages of pair work and small group work

 - Teaches them how to lead and be led by someone other than the teacher

-- It allows you to monitor, move around the class and really listen to the language they are producing.
+- Allows you to monitor, move around the class and really listen to the language they are producing

 - You could lose control of the class.
 Set up a signal before you start, like a visual time out with your hands, so that they know when to stop.
 Don’t shout for them to stop as they will just shout louder!